nikasakandelidze/aws-journey/route53/route53.md

 - Domain registry: a company who can sell tld domain names, like go daddy?
 - Name servers: servers in dns system that themselves translate and store ip <--> domain name mapping themselves.

+## Hosted zones
+There are private and public hosted zones, public obviously is for public DNS features, when you want for users from public internet to get to your servers let's say.
+Private is for internal VPC use. when you create your public hosted zones and you want to host it on route53 ( this autmoatically gets created when you create new domain name with correct config) route53 will automatically allocate 4 name servers to be responsible for your records.
+These are the 4 authoritative name servers that know data about records you add.
+If you see TLD endings for these name servers you'll see that they are all for different TLD-s ( like .net, .com, .org ..etc )
+They are called stripes and they are all independent.
+So when you want to create hosted zone for some domain some available name servers from these stripes will be allocated to your needs.

+## SLA
+Route53 guarantees 100 percent SLA, which means that all the queries sent to route53 will be answered all the time.

 ## Basic diagram of route 53
 ![diagram](./diagram.png)